jcf506/Smart-Solidity-Contracts/SmartSolidity Contracts.md

-These contracts are designed to create efficiency and security in the allocation of compensetory provisions.
+These contracts are designed to create efficiency and security in the allocation of compensatory provisions.
 The Associate Profit Splitter facillitates the distribution of company profits sending the remainder back to the human resources department, that is charged with that task.
 Based on the weight of the employees value to the organization, the CEO gets the remainders of undistributed wei (the denomination of ether cryptocurrency coin)